Frequently Asked Questions

 2. How do I enroll in the Air Force ROTC program?

-First, you must meet the following criteria: be a full-time student at either the University of Florida or Santa Fe College, and be in good physical condition (pass a sports physical).
-Second, you should create an account on www.wings.holmcenter.com and apply for AFROTC.
-Third, register for the applicable academic class and leadership lab.
+You must be a full-time student at either the University of Florida (UF) or Santa Fe College (SFC) and be in good physical condition (pass a sports physical).
+Next, register for the applicable ROTC academic class and leadership lab.
+Lastly, please contact our office so we can get your enrolled in our AFROTC system.

 3. What are my chances of getting a scholarship at Air Force ROTC?
 Will every student get a scholarship?

 Scholarships are awarded on a competitive basis.
-Availability of scholarships depends on the budget for scholarships provided by Air Force ROTC Headquarters.
+Availability of scholarships depends on the budget for scholarships provided by AFROTC Headquarters.
 Bottom line...do your best in all areas of the program and you may have a chance to compete for a scholarship.
-Scholarships are awarded to competitive HS students that apply on www.afrotc.com from 1 Jun - 2 Dec of their senior year.
-Or scholarships are awarded to competitve students in our program during their freshman or sophomore year.
+Scholarships are awarded to HS students that apply early and proactively at www.afrotc.com their senior year or to competitive students in our program after their freshman year.
+No scholarship is a guarantee but there are many opportunities!

 4. Can I earn an Air Force ROTC Scholarship even if I have another scholarship?

+Yes for multiple scholarships, the UF Bursar's Office applies scholarship payments in accordance with State and Federal guidelines.
 If you earn an Air Force Scholarship, we pay for tuition and fees (up to specific amounts depending upon the scholarship).
-Additionally, we pay you a monthly tax free stipend and cover textbooks up to $600/yr.
-The best part is there is no commitment until you accept a scholarship from us or become a junior in our program.
+Additionally, we pay you a monthly tax-free stipend and cover textbooks up to $900/yr.
+The best part is there is no commitment until you accept a scholarship from us or after field training.
 Test drive it for a semester.
 For more information on scholarships, click here.

 5. What is the course content for my Air Force ROTC Classes?

-The first year AS 100 (Aerospace Studies 100) covers an introduction to the Air Force.
-AS 200 covers the history of the Air Force and the leaders that shaped the force.
+The first year AS100 (Aerospace Studies) covers an introduction to the Air Force.
+AS200 covers the history of the Air Force and the leaders that shaped the force.
 As the transition is made to your third year, there is a greater focus on leadership and management training.
-Professional writing and speaking along with management skills are discussed in the AS 300 class and National Security Policy and other active duty transitioning topics are covered in the AS 400 class. click here
+Professional writing and speaking along with management skills are discussed in the AS300 class and National Security Policy and other active duty transitioning topics are covered in the AS400 class; click here for more specific curriculum information.

 6. Can I join Air Force ROTC while at Santa Fe College?

-Yes.
-Detachment 150 has a cross-town agreement with Santa Fe community college to provide AF ROTC to its students.
-If you are a full time student at Santa Fe college you can start your Air Force ROTC program right away.
-Register for your AF ROTC classes during registration at Santa Fe college.
-The AF ROTC classes, LLABs, and PT are all conducted on the UF campus.
+Yes, Detachment 150 has a cross-town agreement for Santa Fe College (SFC) students.
+If you are a full-time student at SFC, you can enroll in our Air Force ROTC program right away.
+Register for your AFROTC classes during registration at SFC.
+The AFROTC classes, LLABs, and PT are all conducted on the UF campus.

 7. What is a Leadership Lab?